hadassaBrad/fun_to_plan/README.md

 ## Key Features
 - 🎉 User-friendly interface for personalized event planning.
+- 🗺️ Map integration for location-based event planning.
+- 🔒 Secure authentication and session management.
+- 📧 Email notifications using SendGrid and Nodemailer.
-- 🗓️ Tools for managing schedules, participant lists, and tasks.
+- 🛠️ Easy-to-use tools for managing participants and tasks.
-- 🎁 Share events with participants and receive real-time feedback.

 ---